paulohms/designing-data-intensive-app/Chapter 2/README.md

 ![](chapter-2-4.png)

 The Datalog approach requires a different kind of thinking to the other query languages discussed in this chapter, but it’s a very powerful approach, because rules can be combined and reused in different queries.
 It’s less convenient for simple one-off queries, but it can cope better if your data is complex.

+## Summary

+Data models are a huge subject, and in this chapter we have taken a quick look at a broad variety of different models.

+Historically, data started out being represented as one big tree (the hierarchical model), but that wasn’t good for representing many-to-many relationships, so the relational model was invented to solve that problem.
+More recently, developers found that some applications don’t fit well in the relational model either.
+New nonrelational “NoSQL” datastores have diverged in two main directions:

+1. Document databases target use cases where data comes in self-contained documents and relationships between one document and another are rare.
+2. Graph databases go in the opposite direction, targeting use cases where anything is potentially related to everything.

+All three models (document, relational, and graph) are widely used today, and each is good in its respective domain.

+One thing that document and graph databases have in common is that they typically don’t enforce a schema for the data they store, which can make it easier to adapt applications to changing requirements.
+However, your application most likely still assumes that data has a certain structure; it’s just a question of whether the schema is explicit (enforced on write) or implicit (handled on read).

+Although we have covered a lot of ground, there are still many data models left unmentioned.
+To give just a few brief examples:

+- Researchers working with genome data often need to perform sequence - similarity searches, which means taking one very long string (representing a DNA molecule) and matching it against a large database of strings that are similar, but not identical.
+None of the databases described here can handle this kind of usage, which is why researchers have written specialized genome database software like GenBank.
+- Particle physicists have been doing Big Data–style large-scale data analysis for decades, and projects like the Large Hadron Collider (LHC) now work with hundreds of petabytes!
+At such a scale custom solutions are required to stop the hardware cost from spiraling out of control.
+- Full-text search is arguably a kind of data model that is frequently used alongside databases.
+Information retrieval is a large specialist subject that we won’t cover in great detail in this book, but we’ll touch on search indexes in Chapter 3 and Part III.